ToyomuMatsuda/ToyomuMatsuda.github.io/_posts/2022-09-13-phd-in-japan.md

 <img src="/assets/2022-09-13-number-of-phds-male.png" width="350"/>

 The above graphs show the number of female (red) and male (blue) PhD students in Japan.
-But in many fields of science including math, female/male differences are much larger than shown in the graphs.
+But in many fields of science including math, female/male differences should be much larger than shown in the graphs.
 Yet, this still seems to be a universal problem.
 For instance, among 16 PhD candidates from [my research program](https://www3.math.tu-berlin.de/stoch/IRTG/phd-students/), there are 4 female candidates.
 (Although the situation is much better than in Japan.)

-Compared to wester universities, the number of international PhD students is quite small.
-Unfortunately I could not find any data on it; this might manifest that people in Japan do not pay much attention to this problem.
-At the same time, I feel that it is a universal problem for non-western universities to attract strong international students.
+Compared to western universities, the number of international PhD students is quite small.
+Unfortunately I could not find any data on it; this might manifest that people in Japan do not pay much attention to it.
+At the same time, **I feel that it is a universal issue for non-western universities to attract strong international students**.
 It is interesting to see if China can change the situation.

----continued.
+## Why pursuing a PhD is hard in Japan
+Now a question is why it is so hard to pursue a PhD in Japan.
+Here are my possible answers.

+#### Lack of budget
+Written later.

+#### Evaluation of PhD recipients
+Written later.

+## What will happen?
+Written later.